rails/rails/guides/source/autoloading_and_reloading_constants.md

 end
 ```

-Then, whenever the engine needs the user model class object at run time, just `config.user_model.constantize`.
+Then, at run time, `config.user_model.constantize` gives you the current class object.

 Eager Loading
 -------------